superhero1/ffritz/README-APP.md

 	make atom-brconfig

-This will call menuconfig for the buildroot package, and store the user configuration in packages/x86/buildroot/config.user.
+This will call menuconfig for the buildroot package, and store the user configuration in packages/x86/buildroot/user_defconfig.
 A subsequent "make package-atom" will apply the changes to the application image package.
-If successfull the new features are available in the chroot environment (see above).
+If successfull the new features are available in the application image.

 Installation
 ============